The Death and Life of Great American Cities

 The Death and Life of Great American Cities is a 1961 book by writer and activist Jane Jacobs.
 The book is a critique of 1950s urban planning policy, which it holds responsible for the decline of many city neighborhoods in the United States.
 The book is Jacobs' best-known and most influential work.

 Jacobs was a critic of "rationalist" planners of the 1950s and 1960s, especially Robert Moses, as well as the earlier work of Le Corbusier.
-She argued that modernist urban planning overlooked and oversimplified the complexity of human lives in diverse communities.
+She argued that urban planning should prioritize the needs and experiences of residents, and modernist urban planning overlooked and oversimplified the complexity of human lives in diverse communities.
 She opposed large-scale urban renewal programs that affected entire neighborhoods and built freeways through inner cities.
 She instead advocated for dense mixed-use development and walkable streets, with the "eyes on the street" of passers-by helping to maintain public order.
+She suggested preserving the existing city fabric, including old buildings and established communities.

 Orthodox urbanism

-Jacobs begins the work with the blunt statement that: "This book is an attack on current city planning and rebuilding."
+Jacobs begins the work with a blunt statement: "This book is an attack on current city planning and rebuilding."
 She describes a trip to Boston's North End neighborhood in 1959, finding it friendly, safe, vibrant and healthy, and contrasting her experience against her conversations with elite planners and financiers in the area, who lament it as a "terrible slum" in need of renewal.
 Branding the mainstream theory of cities as an "elaborately learned superstition" that had now penetrated the thinking of planners, bureaucrats, and bankers in equal measure, she briefly traces the origins of this "orthodox urbanism."